 The other thing that you can do, or that you have with Restream that you don’t have with StreamYard, I’m going to go back into the live studio so I can show you now, and this really is for people who are like my friend, Pete Johns, you know, in the music kind of saying, if you go to this cog option, the settings option, and you go to the advanced settings, you’ll see that they have, Oh, where is it?

 Where is it?
 It was here a minute ago.
 I have, well, they had– Oh, here it is.
-So you will see that they have stereo audio input.
-So this, you know, maybe important to you.
+You will see that they have stereo audio input.
+This maybe important to you.

 Particularly, I find that a lot of musicians find this really, really important, and this is a win over StreamYard if they’re looking at the nitty-gritty details that Restream allows you to have stereo audio input.
 Whereas StreamYard, at this moment, doesn’t allow you to do that from the web-based browser option easily.

-So what does that actually mean?
-So when you are actually live using Restream, you can actually see graphs and like, you know, those live live monitoring of your actual live stream.
+What does that actually mean?
+When you are actually live using Restream, you can actually see graphs and like, you know, those live live monitoring of your actual live stream.

 Is this useful?
 It could be.
 I personally haven’t really used this function because I’m already trying to pay attention to all of the content I’m trying to put out, let alone trying to monitor an additional feat.

-So all in all these other differences that Restream has over StreamYard.
-So you can go to more destinations than StreamYard does.
+All in all these other differences that Restream has over StreamYard.
+You can go to more destinations than StreamYard does.
 You’ve got live stream analytics after the broadcast, you’re able to get a summary of how you performed, how many chatters there where.
 You’re able to stream pre-recorded videos, so upload your videos and then schedule them to stream at a certain time.

 You also have stereo audio input, which is if this is important to you, I hear from musicians all the time that they want stereo audio input.
 This is what you get with StreamYard at the moment, sorry, this is what you get with Restream at the moment that you don’t get with StreamYard.

 And you also have live stream health monitoring as well.
-So now that we have gone through the Restream differences, let’s have a look at what we get with our friends in StreamYard.
+Now that we have gone through the Restream differences, let’s have a look at what we get with our friends in StreamYard.
 Okay.

 We are back over, let’s go back.
 We are back over to StreamYard now.
 And one of the features of StreamYard is if you go to the right-hand side here, you’ll see that there is private chat to guests.
 Now, this is really handy.

 If you’ve ever had a collaboration where you’ve had a guest on, this allows you to type messages just between you and your guests, so that all of the viewers can’t see it.
-So, you know, you could be saying, Hey, drop this link or, Hey, your audio is a bit loud.
+You could be saying, Hey, drop this link or, Hey, your audio is a bit loud.

-So you can just have a chat between the two of you.
-So this is available at the moment in StreamYard and not in Restream.
+You can just have a chat between the two of you.
+This is available at the moment in StreamYard and not in Restream.
 And it’s a really handy feature, particularly if you have multiple guests as well on your live stream.